-The coefficient of expansion is actually only about 2% less than that of pure aluminium, but this improvement, combined with good war and heat resisting qualities makes the alloy a variable one.
+The coefficient of expansion is actually only about 2% less than that of pure aluminum, but this improvement, combined with good war and heat-resisting qualities makes the alloy a variable one.

-In this types of pistons, Invar is an alloy containing 36% nickel and 64% iron.
+In this type of piston, Invar is an alloy containing 36% nickel and 64% iron.
 It has a negligible coefficient of expansion, 000000063 per °C).
 Invar struts have been put in the piston connecting the piston pin bosses and the skirt and so proportioned that the resultant expansion of the piston is nearly the same as that of the cylinder.

-This types of pistons contain low expansion steel inserts at the piston pin bosses.
-These inserts are so moulded that their ends are anchored in the piston skirt, as shown in the figure.
+These types of pistons contain low expansion steel inserts at the piston pin bosses.
+These inserts are so molded that their ends are anchored in the piston skirt, as shown in the figure.

 In this case, a bi-metallic distortion due to the different coefficients of expansion of the insert and the parent metal transfers some of the generous initial clearance provided on the gudgeon pin axis to the thrust axis as the piston warms up.